MiraGe: Editable 2D Images using Gaussian Splatting: : Editable 2D Images using Gaussian Splatting

 defined by their mean (position) $\m_i$, covariance matrix $\Sigma_i$, opacity $\sigma_i$, and color $c_i$, which is represented using spherical harmonics (SH) \citep{fridovich2022plenoxels}.

 During the rasterization stage, the 3DGS produces a sorted Gaussian list based on the projected depth information.
 Then, the $\alpha$-blending method is used to create the image.
 We refine the Gaussian parameters, color, and opacity in the training phase according to the reconstruction cost function.
-Training the Gaussian component is challenging.
-Consequently, the authors implement additional strategies for reducing and multiplying components.
+The optimal number of Gaussians required to represent a given object is not known a priori, and it is non-trivial to adjust the number of Gaussians.
+Hence, the initial number of Gaussians is a parameter of the method.
+The authors implement additional strategies for reducing and multiplying Gaussians.
 Gaussians with low opacity are removed, while those that change rapidly during optimization are multiplied.
 These strategies make the 3D Gaussian approach very efficient and capable of generating high-quality renders.
+We used this strategy to reconstruct 2D images, which distinguishes us from GaussianImage.